Notes on John 10

 belong to the hired man; they belong to Christ and the Lord knows His own

 (v.14).
-Belonging to Christ is the high privilege of every believer.
-This truth
+Belonging to Christ is the privileged position of every believer.
+This

-demands great commitment to the well-being of all our fellow Christians.
-To be
+truth demands great commitment to the well-being of all our fellow Christians.
+To

-The knowledge of sheep and Shepherd is like that of Father and the Son.
+The knowledge the sheep and Shepherd have is like that of the Father and the Son.
 It is surprising that the Lord would say this, since God’s knowledge is infinite and transcendent, and Their fellowship is sinless.
 That intimate knowledge – i.e., of one divine Person with Another – is the foundation of our coming to know the Lord, as vv.17,18 make clear.
-It is also a foretaste of the eternal setting when God and man will walk together again.
+It is also a foretaste of the eternal fellowship when God and man will walk together again (Revelation 21:3).
 Peter was present to hear all that John reports in chapter 10; he too speaks much of the believer knowing God in 2 Peter 1:1-8 & 3:18.

-10:16 And I have other sheep [Gentiles] that are not of
+have other sheep [Gentiles] that are not of this fold [

 The other sheep that Christ